 Snorkelling and sea life, endless sunbathing sessions… THAT’s what we call a beach vacation!
-Good diabetes management can allow you to enjoy these long-awaited activities.
+Good Type 1 diabetes management can allow you to enjoy these long-awaited activities.
 Here are some simple and practical tips to safely relax under the sun.

-Beware of the heat!
+Beware of the heat (and hypoglycemia)!

 Be well prepared

 Heat, UV rays, sand,… On the beach, your devices can get damaged.
-The optimal solution is to equip yourself with cooling cases that you keep in the shade, or even well sheltered in a cooler, in order to avoid temperature variations.
+The best solution is to equip yourself with cooling cases that you keep in the shade, or even well sheltered in a cooler, in order to avoid temperature variations.

 If the beach of your dreams is a little isolated, or if you travel to an island, remember to bring enough snacks and hypo treats to raise blood sugar levels quickly if necessary.

-Beach bag essentials: sunscreen (with good UV protection!
+Type 1 diabetes beach bag essentials: sunscreen (with good UV protection!
 Monoï smells good but doesn’t protect), antiseptic and waterproof band-aids.
 Be careful when in contact with shells and corals to prevent injuries.
 Your best friends?
 Water shoes designed for diving and beach walking.

 In terms of style, good news for women: high waist panties are fashionable!
 Ideal to slip your insulin pump in discreetly or cover a sensor – and avoid the dreaded tanning mark!
 The one-piece swimsuit is also a great ally.

-For everyone, the bum bag is also coming back in style and will allow you to have within reach your meter and all the snacks you need – even in the middle of a beach volleyball game.
+For everyone, the bum bag is also coming back in style, and will allow you to have your meter and all the snacks you need within reach – even in the middle of a beach volleyball game.

-For water activities, if you wear a tubed insulin pump, it is recommended to remove it and put it in a waterproof container during the activity.
+For water activities, if you wear a tubed insulin pump, it is advised to remove it and put it in a waterproof container during the activity.
 Don’t forget to control your blood sugar before and after swimming.
 Some models of pumps and sensors are waterproof and therefore will not require this step (check the user manual).

-Beyond the heat, other big changes can occur in the summer: jet lag, dietary changes… Try to keep both eating and sleeping schedules regular – at least for part of your vacation, drink plenty of water, check your blood sugar more frequently… All these daily actions will allow you to enjoy the sun, sit back and relax.
+Beyond the heat, other big changes can occur in the summer: jet lag, dietary changes… Try to keep both eating and sleeping schedules regular – at least for part of your vacation – drink plenty of water, check your blood sugar more frequently… All these daily actions will allow you to enjoy the sun, sit back and relax.